DiarmuidHenry/PP5/README.md

 ![Navbar Logged In](/media/readme-images/logged_in.png)

 - Products clearly displayed with an image, alongside their name, price, category and rating.
-Clicking on the image leads to mroe product details; clicking on the category leads to all items in that category.
+Clicking on the image leads to more product details; clicking on the category leads to all items in that category.

 ![Product List](/media/readme-images/product_list.png)